The increasing fragmentation of global science limits the diffusion of ideas: Materials and Methods

-We use a logistic regression model to investigate the potential relationship between the propensity for scientific ideas to spread between countries and their connectivity in the national citation preference network.
+We use a weighted logistic regression model to the relationship between the propensity for scientific ideas to diffuse between countries and their connectivity in the international citation preference network.
 The model is written as follows:

-where $c$ denotes countries and $y_{c}$ is the dependent variable.
-For the first group of models, we use the fraction of ideas that originate in the origin country and are later mentioned by the destination country (see Methods and SI, section \ref{si:scientific_ideas}).
-The included control variables are the GDP and Population for both the Origin and Destination countries.
-The investigated independent variables are the total number of ideas mentioned by the Origin and Destination countries, the Topical Distance between the countries' publications, the Physical Distance between the countries, a binary indicator of common official language, the one-hot encoding of a directed positive edge from the Destination to the Origin in the national citation preference network, the one-hot encoding of a directed negative edge from the Destination to the Origin in the national citation network, and the PageRank centrality of the Origin and Destination countries in the positive national citation preference network.
-We apply log-transformation with base 10 to GDP, Population, and Physical Distance.
-All features besides the binary features (Same Official Lang, Positive Edge, Negative Edge) are standarized by subtracting the mean and dividing by the standard deviation.
+where $c$ denotes countries and $y_{c}$ is the probability that an idea originating in one country is eventually mentioned in the destination country.
+In the first set of models, the dependent variable is the fraction of ideas originating in the source country that are subsequently mentioned by the destination country.
+We apply weights based on the total number of ideas produced by the source country, ensuring that countries with larger pools of originating ideas contribute proportionally to the estimation.
+(See Methods and SI, Section S5 for details.).
+The included control variables are the GDP per capita and Number of Publications for both the Origin and Destination countries.
+The investigated independent variables are the Topical Distance between the countries' publications, the Physical Distance between the countries, a binary indicator of common official language, the one-hot encoding of a directed positive edge from the Destination to the Origin in the international citation preference network, the one-hot encoding of a directed negative edge from the Destination to the Origin in the international citation network, and the PageRank centrality of the Origin and Destination countries in the positive international citation preference network.
+We apply log-transformation with base 10 to GDP per capita, Number of Publications, and Physical Distance.
+All features besides the binary features (Same Official Lang, Positive Edge, Negative Edge) are standardized by subtracting the mean and dividing by the standard deviation.